oracle/analytical-sql-examples/analytical-sql/README.md

 <h3>Assumptions</h3>

+This tutorial assumes the following:

+1 - you have installed the sales history sample schema.
+There is more information about how to install the sample schemas in the Oracle 12xc Database documentation.
+Following this link <a href="https://docs.oracle.com/database/121/COMSC/installation.htm#COMSC00001" target="_blank">https://docs.oracle.com/database/121/COMSC/installation.htm#COMSC00001</a>.
+See the section headed <strong>"Installing the SH Schema"</strong>

-- This tutorial assumes that you have run all the setup scripts before trying to execute any of the SQL scripts.
+2 - you have run all the setup scripts before trying to execute any of the SQL scripts.
 The SQL commands incementally add new features and functions, however, it is not necessary to complete/run each script.
 Each script works in isolation so you do need to work through an entire topic before going to another one.

 <h3>Tutorial Overview</h3>